 - 10.1 The NCC will appoint a Steward, preferably a non-competitor, for the event.
 Stewards will be NCC members, senior competition pilots or other appropriately qualified persons.
 Stewards will be available to both pilots and Organisers for advice on the Rules and the conduct of the competition.
 Stewards may compete but must withdraw from any matter where there is a conflict of interest and a replacement Steward appointed.
 Stewards may attend Penalty and Protest Committee meetings but may only advise. - 10.2 The Steward has the authority to suspend the competition in extreme cases where the competition is not being conducted according to the Rules.
-The Steward will refer the situation to the Chairman of the SDP and/or the Chairman of the NCC or an officer of the Gliding Australia Executive for further action. - 10.3 The Task Setting Committee will consist of: - the Chief Task-setter, an experienced pilot with local knowledge, and vote.
+The Steward will refer the situation to the Chairman of the SDP and/or the Chairman of the NCC or an officer of the Gliding Australia Executive for further action. - 10.3 The Task Setting Committee will consist of: - the Chief Task-setter, an experienced pilot with local knowledge, and - at least two pilots, from different competing classes where possible, chosen daily by the Organisers, and - the Competition Director. - 10.4 The Pilot Safety Committee (PSC) consists of three pilots elected by pilot vote at the initial briefing.
+The Penalties Committee consists of the Competition Director and one pilot from each class, elected by pilot vote.
 If there is only one class, the Scorer will act in place of the pilot representative.
 The pilot from the same class as the pilot who may be penalised must not participate in the meeting.